Share This :

 - Hard-boiled egg

 When you can prepare something ahead of time, here are a few easy ideas.

 Ants on a log: Celery sticks filled with peanut or other nut butter and topped with raisins.

 Simple smoothie: Frozen fruit, Greek yogurt, and a small amount of 100% fruit juice.
 You can even add spinach or kale to get some extra veggies in.

 Banana roll up: Spread peanut butter on a whole-wheat tortilla and wrap around a banana.

-Power sandwich: Scrambled egg inside a whole wheat English muffin or mini bagel makes a quick and easy sandwich to go.
+Power sandwich: Scrambled egg inside a whole-wheat English muffin or mini bagel makes a quick and easy sandwich to go.
 Add chopped peppers or salsa.

 A Note on Hydration

-Does your child need a sport drink during their activity?
+Does your child need a sports drink during their activity?
 Most of the time the answer is no. Unless your child is running around or skating constantly for 90 minutes or more, water is the best choice.

 Although your child might seem tired after school, energy drinks are not a healthy choice.
 The ingredients could be harmful to children under 18-years-old.
 Boost your young athlete’s energy with a healthy snack and water instead.